sidj23/MovieDatabase/README.md

 There more updates which are coming soon so stay tuned.
 If you want the apk, then please go to the "Build-APK" folder in the repository.
 Please let me know your views in the comments.
-It will be very helpfull for me.
+It will be very helpful for me.

 Thank you.